We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - contacting a healthcare professional about which test to choose

-- not making any dietary, medication, or lifestyle changes without contacting a doctor
+- not making any dietary, medication, or lifestyle changes without speaking with a doctor

 - remembering that genes are just one factor in health